 Peter makes it clear that they as Jewish believers are saved in the same manner as Gentile believers, and that is through faith, apart from works of the Law.

 (Acts 15:12) – 12 And all the multitude kept silence; and they hearkened unto Barnabas and Paul rehearsing what signs and wonders God had wrought among the Gentiles through them.

 First Peter spoke, then Barnabas and Paul.
 They shared all that God had done among the Gentiles through them, confirming God’s acceptance of them.

 Next James speaks, who provides a significant revelation regarding Israel and the Kingdom of Christ.
 What follows is the heart of this study.

 (Acts 15:13-15) – 13 And after they had held their peace, James answered, saying, Brethren, hearken unto me: 14 Symeon hath rehearsed how first God visited the Gentiles, to take out of them a people for his name.
 15 And to this agree the words of the prophets; as it is written,

 To what?
-James is referring to the fact through Peter first, God had taken from among the Gentiles a “people for His name.”
+James is referring to the fact that through Peter first, God had taken from among the Gentiles a “people for His name.”
 In other words, that salvation had come to the Gentiles the same as it did to the Jews.
 Thus, “to this” fact the prophets were in agreement, according to the prophecies they had made.
 Here James specifically quotes Amos 9:11-12.
 Listen carefully to what James says in response to this situation.
 Quoting from Amos will resolve their dispute:

 (Acts 15:16-18) – 16 “After these things I will return, And I will build again the tabernacle of David, which is fallen; And I will build again the ruins thereof, And I will set it up: 17 That the residue of men may seek after the Lord, And all the Gentiles, upon whom my name is called, 18 Saith the Lord, who maketh these things known from of old.